Home > Resources for Worship > Services of Worship > this page

 We are committed to that journey, to be followers of the One who has given so much that we might be sons and daughters of God.
 But sometimes the journey that we take in following Jesus who is the Christ is not all light and joy.
 Sometimes the Way is rough and dimly lit.
 Sometimes the darkness of life threatens to engulf the light.

 And so we cry out to you, O Lord.
 Forgive us for our sometimes faltering steps.
 Show us more clearly the Way.
 Shine anew the light of your presence into our lives so strongly that a new love for You will be kindled.
-Light within us a love beyond emotion and sentimentality, a love that is willing to lay aside all privilege and self-centeredness, that is willing to surrender all our fears and uncertainties to you, that desires nothing more than to love God with all our being and to love those around us with the same faithfulness with which you love us.
+Light within us a love beyond emotion and sentimentality, a love that is willing to lay aside all privilege and self-centeredness.
+Grow within us a love that is willing to surrender all our fears and uncertainties to you, that desires nothing more than to love God with all our being and to love those around us with the same faithfulness with which you love us.

-Now, as we begin this journey of the Cross, we open our hearts and minds to You.
-We lay aside for these moments the trivialities of our life and brings ourselves into your presence.
+Now, as we begin this journey of the Cross, we open our hearts and minds to you.
+We lay aside for these moments the trivialities of our life and bring ourselves into your presence.
 Speak to us what we need to hear.
 And help us to hear, not just the words that are spoken, but your Word spoken afresh in our hearts.

 The Stations of the Cross